hotmeteor/receiver/README.md

     }
     ```

-Maybe you have multiple webhooks coming in.
-You can make the reception dynamic as long as you support all the providers.
+Maybe you have webhooks coming in from multiple services -- handle them all from one controller with a driver variable from your route.

 ```php
 <?php